Mridul-Hassan-07/Docker-django-notes-app/README.md

 This is a simple notes app built with React and Django.

 # Cloned from github to practice Docker
-This project was cloned from github and Dockerfile and docker-compose(compose.yaml) is written from scratch to practice docker.
+This project was cloned from github, Dockerfile and docker-compose(compose.yaml) is written from scratch to practice docker.

 ## Requirements
 1. Python 3.9